-Construction Industry: For buildings constructed prior to 1988, about 2/3 of all asbestos produced was coating to protect against corrosion.

-Automotive Industry: Widely used as friction material in brake and clutch linings - also as underand schools.

-Textile Industry: Fireproof clothing and staffs' equipment, fire-resistant curtains for theaters
+Construction Industry: For buildings constructed prior to 1988, about 2/3 of all asbestos produced was used for cement, roofing, plastics, insulation and floor tile.
+Automotive Industry: Widely used as friction material in brake and clutch linings - also as under- coating to protect against corrosion.
+Textile Industry: Fireproof clothing and staffs' equipment, fire-resistant curtains for theaters and schools.